Schoolhouse Birdhouse

 - Cut the two main roof sections with a 36° bevel along the 9" length of both sections.
 Attach them (centered) to the front and back panels.

 - Cut the 3" x 5" facade.
-Measure from the bottom on each side of the facade and make a mark at 4".
-Find the center at the top of the facade and mark a line between the center and the two 4-inch marks and cut off the triangles.
-This will form the roof pitch of the facade.
+Measure from the bottom on each side of the facade, and create a mark at 4 inches.
+Find the center at the top of the facade, draw a line between the center and the two 4-inch marks, and cut off the triangles - thus creating the roof pitch of the facade.
 Attach the facade to the front panel of the birdhouse, holding it up from the bottom 3/4" and centered from side to side.

 - Cut the 5 1/2" x 2" porch.
 Notch the front corners of the porch piece 45° before attaching it to the bottom of the facade and front panel of the birdhouse (see diagrams)

-- Cut the two 1 1/2" x 1 1/2" cupola walls with a 36° bevel on the top and bottom.
+- Cut the two 1 1/2" x 1 1/2" cupola walls with a 36° bevel angle on the top and bottom of each piece.
 Attach the cupola walls to the roof with the inside edges 1" from the peak and 3" from the front.
-I used a combination of wood glue and 1" galvanized 16 gauge finish nails.
+I used exterior-grade wood glue and 1" galvanized 16 gauge finish nails.

-- To create the cupola and facade roofs, rip a foot-long piece of scrap 2 3/4" wide with a 36° bevel on one side.
+- To create the roof pieces for the Cupola and front facade, rip a foot-long piece of scrap 2 3/4" wide with a 36° bevel angle on one side.
 From this, cut two pieces 2 1/4" (for the cupola roof), and two pieces 1" (for the facade roof).

 Schoolhouse Birdhouse - Painting

-If you chose western red cedar or redwood or some other wood that is naturally resistant to decay, you can leave the birdhouse unfinished.
-However, if you choose to paint your birdhouse, don't paint any of the interior surfaces, or the inside of the entrance hole, where the bird would be nesting.
+If you chose western red cedar or redwood - or some other wood naturally resistant to decay - you can leave the birdhouse unfinished.
+If you plan to paint your birdhouse, don't paint the interior surfaces or the inside of the entry hole where the bird will nest.

-The birdhouse shown at the top of this page was painted with a water-based antique red paint.
+I painted my schoolhouse birdhouse with a water-based antique red paint.
 For the roof pieces, I used a water-based charcoal color.
-If you are planning to paint your birdhouse more than one color, as shown in the images, I suggest painting the roof sections before attaching them to the birdhouse.
+If you plan to paint your birdhouse in more than one color, as shown in the images, I suggest painting the roof sections before attaching them to the birdhouse.

 Success!